AlenKrishna2012/Website-opener-with-URL/README.md

-# Website-opener-with-URL
+# URL opener with python

-Open any website with URL
+Open any website with URL usingsese